runtimeverification/evm-semantics/web3.md

 -----------------

 **TODO**
-- We don't have anything to compute the block hash yet
-- The <transactionsRoot>, <stateRoot>, and <receiptsRoot> cells aren't updated on any changes yet
 - <logsBloom> defaults to .ByteArray, but maybe it should be 256 zero bytes?
 It also doesn't get updated.
 - Ganache's gasLimit defaults to 6721975 (0x6691b7), but we default it at 0.
 - After each txExecution which is not `eth_call`:
    - use `#setBlockchainItem`
    - clear <txPending> and <txOrder>
+- Some initialization still needs to be done, like the trie roots and the 0 block in <blockList>
+   - I foresee issues with firefly_addAccount and personal_importRawKey if we want those accounts in the stateRoot of the initial block

 ```k
     syntax KItem ::= "#eth_getBlockByNumber"
  // ----------------------------------------